visit-dav/visit/src/doc/cli_manual/functions.rst

   RegisterMacro(name, callable)

-name : type
+name : string
-    A string containing the name of the macro.
+    The name of the macro.

-callable : type
+callable : python function
     A Python function that will be associated with the macro name.

-return value : integer
-    The RegisterMacro function does not return a value.

 **Description:**